flatlandLucaDando/Flatland/README.md

 - core, with the core function to generate the map of the railway
 - png, and svg, with the images for render
 - [NEW] data_structures, with the structures important to build a railway (station, convoy, line)

+# [NEW] Examples:
-- examples, conteins different example of different topologies to consider for the tests
+- Conteins different example of different topologies to consider for the tests

+# [NEW] Output:
-- output, with the images and the timetable obteined by executing the different examples
+- Images and the timetable obteined by executing the different examples

 # Scripts:
 - There is a script to convert images from svg to png